!!YMMV tropes for the Michael Jackson album and title track music video.

-* BigLippedAlligatorMoment: The iconic zombie dance sequence counts as one - it comes in the middle of the music video's plot out of absolutely nowhere, featuring no explanation to why Michael Jackson turned into a zombie.
+* BigLippedAlligatorMoment: The iconic zombie dance sequence counts as one - it comes in the middle of the music video's plot out of absolutely nowhere, featuring no explanation to why Michael Jackson turned into a zombie (as he isn't shown being bitten) and why the girl isn't.
 The zombies, which were earlier shown having typical ZombieGait, are somehow able to pull off elaborate dance moves in unison, while the girl is absent from the scene.
 In the midst of ''this'', there's Michael's UnexplainedRecovery to turn back into a human - another BLAM within a BLAM.
 Once the scene ends, the girl is back, Michael is a zombie again, and nobody acknowledges that the scene ever occurred.
 This doesn't stop it from being one of the best scenes recorded in a music video, though.

-* EvenBetterSequel: Jackson's first album "Off The Wall" was already the best selling album by a black/Afro-American artist ever, but his second album, "Thriller", grew out to be the best-selling music album of all time!
+* EvenBetterSequel: Jackson's fifth album ''Music/OffTheWall'' was already the best selling album by a black/Afro-American artist ever, but his second album, "Thriller", grew out to be the best-selling music album of all time!
 In terms of album sales this is certainly an improvement.

 * FridgeBrilliance: By saving all the choruses for the big dance number, it gives the video an unbelievable momentum.
 It's 14 minutes long, but it doesn't feel like it.